rkm/gha-azure-test/README.md

 In GitHub repo.
 Settings -> Secrets -> Add secret.
 Create a new secret named `AZURE_CREDENTIALS` and paste the JSON from above.

+Be careful of sensitive output from `az` command being stored in GHA logs...